Cincinnati Nature Center

-Cincinnati Nature Center is a nature center and preserve with two locations, the main site known as Rowe Woods in Milford, Ohio, and Long Branch Farm in Goshen, Ohio.
+Cincinnati Nature Center is a nature center and preserve with two locations, the main site known as Rowe Woods in Union Township, Clermont County, Ohio, and Long Branch Farm in Goshen, Ohio.

 Rowe Woods

-The 1,025-acre Rowe Woods in Milford features the Rowe Visitor Center with nature exhibits, a wildlife viewing window, library and gift shop.
+The 1,025-acre Rowe Woods in Union Township, near Milford, features the Rowe Visitor Center with nature exhibits, a wildlife viewing window, library and gift shop.
 There are over 16 miles of trails that pass through eastern deciduous forest, former agricultural fields, streams, and pond habitats.

 The Schott Nature PlayScape was designed to encourage open-ended creative play through the use of natural features on the 1.6-acre site, including water, logs, rocks and dirt.
 The creation of the PlayScape was inspired by Richard Louv's book Last Child in the Woods that concludes that direct exposure to nature is essential for healthy childhood development.

 The 1918 Groesbeck Lodge is planned to be home to the new Center for Conservation & Stewardship, which will become a regional center for excellence in land conservation.